DSLs-for-HPC/DSLs-for-HPC.github.io/index.md

 - Measure and analyze the performance of compilers and HPC programs.
 - Design and implement languages to capture concepts in data/scientific domains.
 - Embed/integrate DSLs in existing programming languages and frameworks.
-- Adapt languages to reflect HPC architectures and programming models.
+- Adapt languages to model and target HPC architectures.
-- Apply optimization techniques to improve the performance of programs.
+- Apply optimization techniques to improve the performance of generated programs.
-- Generate efficient code for HPC architectures.
 - Communicate technical concepts to build your career in academic contexts.

 We will accomplish these objectives through a combination of homework problems, discussions, group peer review activities, and a special project.